-All three 5G processors come quite close to each other in terms of performance/specification.
+All three 5G processors come quite close to each other regarding performance/specification.
 All of them are octa-core SOCs.

-If we look at Snapdragon 765G cores it consists of one ARM Cortex-A76 based Kryo 475 Prime core at 2.4 GHz, one ARM Cortex-A76 based Kryo 475 Gold core at 2.2 GHz and six ARM Cortex-A55 based Kryo 475 Silver cores at 1.8 GHz.
-The first core, clocked at 2.4 GHz is dedicated for high demand tasks then the second core clocked at 2.2 GHz is dedicated for somewhat moderate performance demanding task and the rest of six cores clocked at 1.8 GHz is power-efficient cores for normal day to day tasks.
+If we look at Snapdragon 765G cores, it consists of one ARM Cortex-A76 based Kryo 475 Prime core at 2.4 GHz, one ARM Cortex-A76 based Kryo 475 Gold core at 2.2 GHz, and six ARM Cortex-A55 based Kryo 475 Silver cores at 1.8 GHz.
+The first core, clocked at 2.4 GHz, is dedicated for high demand tasks, then the second core, clocked at 2.2 GHz, is dedicated to somewhat moderate performance demanding tasks, and the rest of the six cores clocked at 1.8 GHz is power-efficient cores for normal day to day tasks.

-Then coming to the Exynos 980 it consists of two Cortex-A77 cores at 2.2 GHz and Cortex-A55 cores at 1.8 GHz.
-The first core, clocked at 2.2 GHz is dedicated for high demand tasks like gaming and other stuff where higher frequency cores are required and the rest of six cores clocked at 1.8 GHz is power-efficient cores for normal day to day tasks.
+Then, coming to the Exynos 980, it consists of two Cortex-A77 cores at 2.2 GHz and Cortex-A55 cores at 1.8 GHz.
+The first core, clocked at 2.2 GHz, is dedicated to high-demand tasks like gaming and other stuff where higher frequency cores are required, and the rest of the six cores clocked at 1.8 GHz are power-efficient cores for normal day-to-day tasks.

 On the other hand, MediaTek’s Dimensity 1000L chipset has four Cortex-A77 cores with a clock speed of 2.2GHz for high performance.
 The remaining four cores come with Cortex-A55 at 2.0GHz for power efficiency and mid-performance.

-So, after looking at the details specifications of CPU cores we can say All three of them are quite similar to each other.
+So, after looking at the detailed specifications of CPU cores, we can say All three of them are quite similar to each other.

 Graphics Processing Unit (GPU)

-We have to wait until some GPU benchmarks hit the market to see how each GPU perform.
-However, on paper, 1000L has dominated the GPU section as it uses Mali-G77 series.
+We have to wait until some GPU benchmarks hit the market to see how each GPU performs.
+However, on paper, 1000L has dominated the GPU section as it uses the Mali-G77 series.

-Coming to the Exynos 980 Samsung’s haven’t shared any details except it is using Samsung’s in house NPU engine which is integrated into the SOC.
-So it’s very hard to decide its performance in the field of dedicated AI tasks.
+Coming to the Exynos 980, Samsung hasn’t shared any details except it is using Samsung’s in-house NPU engine, which is integrated into the SOC.
+So, it’s very hard to decide its performance in the field of dedicated AI tasks.

-As all of them are midrange SOCs so we can’t expect high refresh rate support in high resolution.
-So in terms of display, all of the processors are almost equal.
+As all of them are midrange SOCs, we can’t expect high refresh rate support in high resolution.
+So, in terms of display, all of the processors are almost equal.

-For camera Snapdragon, 765G uses Qualcomm’s Dual 14-bit Spectra 355 ISP.
-This Spectra 365 ISP can process image up to 192MP in size, also 36MP images with ZSL (Zero Shutter Lag) or 22MP images with ZSL in dual camera mode.
+For the camera Snapdragon, 765G uses Qualcomm’s Dual 14-bit Spectra 355 ISP.
+This Spectra 365 ISP can process images up to 192MP in size, 36MP images with ZSL (Zero Shutter Lag), or 22MP images with ZSL in dual camera mode.
 For slow-mo videos, it can record 480fps videos at 720p.
 Also, it supports HDR10+ in video recording.
-It supports HDR10, HDR10+, HLG and HEVC video formats.
-Snapdragon 765G can capture 4K HDR video in portrait mode and it uses 10-bit colour depth video capture.
+It supports HDR10, HDR10+, HLG, and HEVC video formats.
+Snapdragon 765G can capture 4K HDR video in portrait mode, and it uses 10-bit color depth video capture.